Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

 \subsection{Threats to Validity}

 Some factors may pose threats to the validity of the experiment, while some settings can help relieve the influence.

-\textbf{The apps we use in the experiment are limited.} We collect 20 apps in this experiment, which seems inadequate.
-However, the apps cover different categories, including tools, productivity, finance, entertainment, \etc Moreover, the only restrictions we can find have been claimed in \secref{sec:dp}.
-Therefore, we hold that the apps are representative and can well prove the generalizability of \intent.
+\textbf{The apps we use in the experiment might be limited.} We use \vvv{50} apps in this experiment, which seems inadequate.
+However, the apps cover different categories, including tools, productivity, finance, entertainment, \etc Besides, during the development of the test scripts, we require the students to cover as many scenarios (functionalities) as possible to ensure the generalizability of \toolname.
+Moreover, the only restrictions have been claimed in \secref{sec:dp}.
+Therefore, we hold that the apps are representative and can well prove the generalizability and scalability of \toolname.

-\textbf{The test scenarios we set in the experiment are limited.} For each app, we require the graduate students to set 5 different test scripts, which represent 5 different test scenarios.
-The test scripts do not cover all the source code, and do not fully explore the functionality space.
-However, during the development of the test scripts, the students are required to refer to the apps' documents and follow the dominating business logic paths to set the test scenarios, which are representative.
+\textbf{The test scenarios we set in the experiment are limited.} For each app, we require the graduate students to set \vvv{10} different test scripts, which represent five different test scenarios.
+The test scripts do not cover all the source code and do not fully explore the functionality space.
+However, during the development of the test scripts, the students are required to refer to the apps' documents and follow the dominating business logic paths to set the test scenarios, which are representative. \vvv{Moreover, different test scripts are required to cover different functionalities.}

-\textbf{The manual efforts involved in this experiment are graduate students.} During the experiment and the preliminary survey (\secref{sec:siu}), we recruit senior software engineering majored students to design the test scenarios and develop test scripts.
-This may be a threat.
+\textbf{The manual efforts involved in this experiment are graduate students.} During the experiment and the preliminary survey (\secref{sec:siu}), we recruit senior software engineering major students to design the test scenarios and develop the test scripts.
+This might be a potential threat.
 However, Salman \etal propose that senior students are sufficient developer proxies in well-controlled experiments \cite{salman2015students}.
+Besides, we provide examples from real-world app test scripts in the industry and the script template, with irreverent parts being completed.
+This can maximize the reliability of the scripts in the experiment as agents of real-world scripts and minimize the effect of the personal coding style of the recruited students.
+Therefore, such students can effectively develop diverse test scripts that cover many different scenarios on different app functions.

+\vvv{\textbf{There may exist multiple instances of a single component in real-world practice of Android app development.} However, we tried to eliminate such a threat.
+First, we use a ranking algorithm for different templates, which can help reduce the potential threat.
+Second, according to our manual review on the actual apps, we find that although some apps exist multiple instances of a single component, which may be caused by dynamic widget generation during runtime, such widgets are always with the same intentions, which will not affect our target of TestIntention.
+Third, we manually checked all the evaluation results, and we find that such a situation is quite rare in actual practice.
+Therefore, we believe such a situation will not pose a threat to our approach.}